bredelings/BAli-Phy/doc/man/bpy-summarize.md

 When a partition contains a property ending in `posSelection`, the main report also contains a positive-selection section.
-It reports posterior support for positive selection, links each support statistic to every partition using the corresponding substitution model, and shows the ten highest-ranked selected columns for each partition and property.
-The displayed columns match the positive-selection text report from **character-properties**.
+It reports posterior support for positive selection, links each support statistic to every partition using the corresponding substitution model, and shows up to 20 selected columns ordered by overall posterior probability.
+The posterior with selection assumes positive selection is included in the model.
 A complete TSV table and the alignment viewer are linked from each subsection.

 The complete scalar-name mapping in `C1.log.column-map.json` allows the report to associate the short names in `C1.log` with substitution models and